Take up the challenge of mastering some of the world’s most sophisticated information communications technology

 A CISTECH can expect to be one of the first to deploy.
 You will arrive ahead of the main force to establish vital communication with headquarters (HQ) and to set up other critical information systems for use by the deploying force.

 While deployed, a CISTECH will provide ICT, satellite and radio networks to support the functions of command and control, intelligence, logistics and communications.
-Once setup, you’ll use your training to protect these networks from cyber threats, jamming and interception by adversaries.
+Once setup, you will employ your training to protect and maintain these networks from cyber threats, jamming and interception by adversaries.
+You will also work with other divisions of the military, as well as external agencies, to ensure the successful achievement of the mission.

 Career progression and training

-As you advance in rank and with promotion into leadership roles, you will be given greater responsibilities for the management of equipment and personnel.
+As you advance in rank and with promotion into leadership roles, you will complete quality leadership training and then be assigned greater responsibilities for the management of personnel and equipment.

 Upon successful enlistment into the Air Force you’ll be posted to RNZAF Base Woodbourne (near Blenheim).